 - The Rookie (ABC, s01e08, “Time of Death”)

 - My Little Pony: Friendship is Magic (Hasbro, s07e02, “All Bottled Up”)

 - 2 Broke Girls (s05e05, “And the Escape Room”)

 L. E. Hall is an artist, writer, puzzle-maker, immersive environment and narrative designer living in Portland, Oregon.
 Her work focuses on the intersections between arts, culture, and technology, especially in gaming.

 She is the founder of puzzle, game, and experience design company Timberview Productions, founder of Portland’s first escape the room game company, the award-winning Meridian Adventure Co., and the author of Katamari Damacy for Boss Fight Books and Planning Your Escape for Simon and Schuster’s Tiller Press.
-She proudly serves on the board of the Portland Indie Game Squad (PIGSquad), a non-profit organization supporting game development and indie game enthusiasts in Portland, and on the board of the Enthusiasm Collective, a not-for-profit creative co-working space for artists and activists in Portland.
+She proudly serves on the board of the Portland Indie Game Squad (PIGSquad), a non-profit organization supporting indie game development and community in Portland.
 Find her work online and on Twitter.